dgrechka/ChatBot/ChatBot/Data/DefaultPrompts/chat-turn-system-prompt.md

 ◄prior-conversations►
 [End of prior conversations section]

-Now, please complete the conversation turn with the user.
+Now, please complete a single conversation turn with the user.